iFR-ACSO/TAC25-Inf-MPC/README.md

 script`synthesis_CBF_CLF.m`.
 Important to know is that the simulations script `inf_MPC_simulation.m` computes a new uniform distribution if re-run.
 Thus, different results to the paper are expected!

+### References

+[1] T. Cunis and J. Olucak, “CaoS: A nonlinear sum-of-squares optimization suite,” in 2025 Amer- ican Control Conference, (Boulder, CO), pp. 1659–1666, 2025.

+[2] E. D. Andersen and K. D. Andersen, “The Mosek Interior Point Optimizer for Linear Program-
+ming: An Implementation of the Homogeneous Algorithm,” in High Performance Optimization (H. Frenk, K. Roos, T. Terlaky, and S. Zhang, eds.), 2000.

+[3] J. A. E. Andersson, J. Gillis, G. Horn, J. B. Rawlings, and M. Diehl, “CasADi: a software frame- work for nonlinear optimization and optimal control,” Mathematical Programming Computation, vol. 11, no. 1, pp. 1–36, 2019.

+[4] J. A. Andersson and J. B. Rawlings, “Sensitivity analysis for nonlinear programming in casadi,” IFAC-PapersOnLine, vol. 51, no. 20, pp. 331–336, 2018.
+6th IFAC Conference on Nonlinear Model Predictive Control NMPC 2018.

+[5] A. Wächter and L. T. Biegler, “On the implementation of an interior-point filter line-search algorithm for large-scale nonlinear programming,” Mathematical Programming, vol. 106, pp. 25– 57, Mar.
+2006.